 The risks associated with the use of illicit drugs and the abuse of alcohol are numerous and include physical and mental impairment, emotional and psychological deterioration and devastating effects on family and friends.
-There are obvious risks such as suffering a hangover, being charged with driving under the influence or while intoxicated, and sustaining or causing personal injury.
-There are a number of less obvious risks associated with alcohol and other drug abuse that students might not realize, including:
+There are obvious risks such as: suffering a hangover; being charged with driving under the influence or while intoxicated; and sustaining or causing personal injury.
+There are several less obvious risks associated with alcohol and other drug abuse that students might not realize, including but not limited to: